 About

-Naomi Ortiz explores cultivating care and connection within states of stress.
+Naomi Ortiz explores explores how we create connection and meaning for ourselves, others, and the land within states of rapid change.
 In their poetry, writing, and visual artwork, they emphasize interdependence and spiritual growth.

 Their poetry/essay collection, Rituals for Climate Change: A Crip Struggle for Ecojustice (punctum books, 2023) offers potent insights about the complexity of interdependence, calling readers to deepen their understanding of what it means to witness and love an endangered world.

-Sustaining Spirit: Self-Care for Social Justice (Reclamation Press), offers powerful, thoughtful, transformative insight into self-care for social workers, teachers, community members, students, and organizations.
+Sustaining Spirit: Self-Care for Social Justice (Second Edition), offers powerful, thoughtful, transformative insight into self-care for social workers, teachers, community members, students, and organizations.
 By weaving together social justice activist interviews with personal experiences in class, race, and disability advocacy, Ortiz provides informative tools and strategies for diverse communities on addressing burnout.

 Ortiz is also a co-editor of the forthcoming anthology Every Place on the Map is Disabled: Poems and Essays on Disability (Northwestern University Press), along with Camisha L. Jones, Michael Northen, and Travis Chi Wing Lau.